Grants & Funding

-Federal, state, and tribal victim assistance programs receive formula grants, discretionary grants, and set-asides according to a carefully established annual allocation procedure.
-Starting in 2000, in response to large fluctuations in deposits, Congress placed a cap on funds available for distribution intended to maintain the Crime Victims Fund (the Fund) as a stable source of support for future victim services.
-Each year, once Congress establishes the cap, the funds are allocated in accordance with the following process:
+Federal, state, and tribal victim assistance and compensation programs receive formula grants, discretionary grants, and set-asides according to a statutorily established annual allocation procedure.
+Starting in 2000, in response to large fluctuations in deposits, Congress established an appropriation cap on funds available for distribution intended to maintain the Crime Victims Fund (the Fund) as a stable source of support for future victim services.
+Each year, once Congress establishes the appropriation cap, the funds are allocated in accordance with the following process:

 Additional information about each of these funding streams and the Fund allocation process is available in the 2015 OVC Report to the Nation.

 The Children's Justice Act provides up to $20 million annually to help states and tribes develop, establish, and operate programs to improve the investigation and prosecution of child abuse and neglect cases, particularly cases of child sexual abuse and exploitation, and to improve the handling of cases of suspected child abuse or neglect fatalities.
 OVC administers $3 million annually to tribes through its Children’s Justice Act Partnerships for Indian Communities Program to support culturally relevant programs in American Indian and Alaska Native communities.

 U.S. Attorney’s Offices

 Victim assistance staff in U.S. Attorneys’ Offices assist victims of federal crimes and inform them of their rights and how to access needed services, including restitution and their right to make oral and written victim impact statements at an offender’s sentencing, in accordance with the Attorney General Guidelines for Victim and Witness Assistance.